 Syncing your WordPress users to your Salesforce CRM is crucial for maintaining a cohesive user database.
 You can setup core WordPress functions, like site registration, to create new leads in your Salesforce database that come from WordPress.
 You can also sync fields between the two applications so that your company departments all have access to the same data set.

-Do you run a membership related website or host specific data on your website that is only visible to your customers?
-With a Salesforce to WordPress integration you can keep your users' account status synced dynamically.
+Do you run a related membership website or host-specific data on your website that is only visible to your customers?
+With a Salesforce to WordPress integration, you can keep your users' account status synced dynamically.
 This lets you tag your leads as customers in Salesforce and have them automatically updated with a customer tag.
 In turn, giving them access to 'customer only' areas of your website.
-Automated prospect to customer updates lessen your sales teams' workload (no more manual updates) and they'll look like geniuses to their newest customers.
+Automated prospect to customer updates lessen your sales teams' workload, and they'll look like geniuses to their newest customers.